How Close Can I Get to Bears in Great Smoky Mountains Park?

 The general rule is to stay 50 yards away from bears.
 Never feed wild animals because it may cause them to lose their fear of humans.
 Watch this video

 While visiting Great Smoky Mountains National Park, it’s almost a sure thing that you’ll encounter wildlife.
-There are more than 1,600 black bears inside the park that spans 816 square miles, which is approximately two bears for every square mile.
+There are more than 1,900 black bears inside the park that spans 816 square miles, which is approximately two bears for every square mile.
 That’s really dense.
-For comparison, in Yellowstone National Park, there are an estimated 150 grizzlies that range fully or mostly in the park that spans 3,468 square miles.
-In the Greater Yellowstone Ecosystem that spans more than 34,000 square miles, there are an estimated 674-839 grizzlies, according to 2014 National Park Service numbers.
+For comparison, in Yellowstone National Park, there are an estimated 150 grizzlies and 550 black bears that range in the park spanning 3,468 square miles.
+Do the math and you’ll find that Great Smoky has 10 times the density of bears than Yellowstone.

 How close can (or should) you get to these animals?
 National parks are not zoos and these animals are not teddy bears.

 The park rule is to stay 50 yards away from bears.
 Getting any closer is illegal in the park.
 Never feed bears or other wild animals because it may cause them to lose their fear of humans.

 What to Do If You Encounter a Bear